Cord Cutting Guides, News, and Reviews

-Charter Spectrum is our top pick for budget shoppers and TV fans.
+Spectrum Internet is our top pick for budget shoppers and TV fans.
 While they can’t match Fios when it comes to speeds, the truth is that anything over 75 Mbps up/down is going to be “enough” for most people.

-Charter has some great TV packages and value plans that more than make up for the second-place speed rankings.
+Spectrum TV has some great TV packages and value plans that more than make up for the second-place speed rankings.
 Consider them if you want to bundle services for a discount deal, or are a temporary resident who needs the flexibility of their month-to-month pricing.

 Fiber networks like Fios are based on fiber-optic cables, which are specifically designed to carry digital data.
 Fios brings this type of cable all the way to your house, which is why it’s sometimes advertised as “Fiber to the Home” (FTTH).

-Cable networks like Spectrum, meanwhile, are built on the back of older coaxial copper networks built to carry cable TV channels.
+Cable networks like Spectrum Internet, meanwhile, are built on the back of older coaxial copper networks built to carry cable TV channels.
 They work well for digital data, but they aren’t designed for it — because of this, speeds tend to max out pretty low compared to fiber.
 Technically, Spectrum’s network is a “hybrid fiber-coaxial” network and they’ll advertise it as “fiber heavy” but it still uses coaxial cables for some portion of the last mile, whereas Fios delivers fiber all the way to your house.

-Fios tips the scale in their favor when it comes to speed, due to having a fiber optic connection directly to consumers homes it can offer dramatically higher download and upload speeds over what is available via Charter’s Hybrid Fiber network which relies heavily on coaxial cable for delivering the connection to the consumer.
+Fios tips the scale in their favor when it comes to speed, due to having a fiber optic connection directly to consumers homes it can offer dramatically higher download and upload speeds over what is available via Spectrum Internet's Hybrid Fiber network which relies heavily on coaxial cable for delivering the connection to the consumer.

 This speed difference is illustrated in the graphs and table below which show a picture of overall speed tests nationwide.